 - Policy Bee - our recommended insurer

 - And we included professional indemnity insurance in our VA Standards for Approved VAs who appear on our FIND A VA listings

 But we've never really gone into details of what cover is needed or what the different definitions mean...

 The most normal things to include in virtual assistant insurance are:

 This covers you if you make a mistake and the client suffers a material loss.
 You can indemnify yourself via T&CS/contract, but it could be argued that an element of your fee is for professional services and the client is relying on you to perform your job properly.
 The likelihood of a court upholding that claim is increased the more you charge.
 Cover for VAs is generally £1million and there can be a limit on each claim or the insurer may just cover you up to the value of the whole insurance policy - it's very important to check this!
 You need to assess what the likely exposure is if you get something wrong.
 E.g. a medical secretary could mistype a dosage and kill someone, whereas someone typing a fiction book will just have a typo in the book.
 Those offering riskier services should consider upping the cover - I'd say people doing medical transcription, accountancy/bookkeeping, or with a large turnover need extra cover.

-This one often gets left out of VA policies because the VA doesn't see why they need it if they work from home.
 Technically if the postie trips on your pathway while delivering business mail, they could claim against you.
 If you meet a client in a coffee shop and spill coffee all over their laptop, this would cover you.
 The overall cost is about £30 a year, so not a massive amount for peace of mind.

 Added extras which you might need depending on the kind of VA business you run: